nescatfe/tea/content/posts/song-finder-using-lyric-with-youtube-api.md

 so far, smooth af
 ![query result](/img/test-api-lyric.png)

-udahan ah sampe sini gue mau istirahat dulu.
+sampe sini gue mau istirahat dulu.

 ## Update #1
 It appears that Youtube may have implemented limits on API usage.
 These limitations have made it harder for me to complete this thing, so I may have to wait until the issue is resolved.
 However, I need to understand how Youtube regulates their API usage to ensure that I am following the rules and best practices.